kennethd/RepData_PeerAssessment1/PA1_template.md

 *Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.*

-As a first pass, fill in `NA` values with the rounded mean for that interval across all days.
+As a first pass, let's fill in `NA` values with the rounded mean for that interval across all days.

+Note, if you don't round the number of steps here into whole numbers, but instead allow decimal values of steps per interval, the next section's comparison of median & mean will be the same; as the original data uses integers for the steps per interval, I decided to be consistent with the existing data type and got a slightly different result.

 ### Create new dataset with missing values filled in